X

 To help you and your families celebrate Lent well this year, Catholic Formation has put together an amazing list of over 50 Lenten resources and even categorized them for an easy search.
 Visit https://formationreimagined.org/lenten-resources/.

-Online Advent Reflections
+Online Lent Reflections

 FORMED - Receive a daily reminder to dive into the depths of God’s Word.
 You may also opt-in to receive children’s reflections to include the whole family.
 Sign up at formed.org